-If you plan to move out of the service area, you cannot remain a member of this plan.
-Please contact Member Services to see if we have a plan in your new area.
+If you plan to move out of the service area, even if from one service area to another service area, please contact Member Services (phone numbers are printed on the back cover of this document).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.